 Once your article is perfect, have someone else read it to make sure you’re not blind.
 You’d be amazed what you miss in your own writing, even if you’re a professional editor.
 Doing this will A. Make editors more likely to accept your work and B. Give the reader the impression that you are professional, which will in turn make them try to find out what else you have to say.

 Refer Back to your Other Article with Links

 If you can, include links in the body of your e-mail that will lead back to your site.
-After all, that is the entire point of article marketing.
+After all, that is the entire point of article marketing and boosting blog traffic.
 A good way to do this is to refer to an article that you’ve written in the past that is ‘coincidentally’ posted only on your website.
-For example, here, I could refer to my WordPress tutorial on how to add a new page to your WordPress Navigation Menu!
+For example, here, I could refer to my recent article on 10 Unbelievable Things You Never Knew About Facebook Jail.
 People like more information, and if you tell them there is more on another site, chances are that they’ll go there, and you just got another hit.

 Be careful not to overuse this technique.
 Too many links will make them commonplace and readers won’t notice them.
 Including one or two makes them special and probably worthwhile.
 Also, don’t link to irrelevant articles.
 Readers will just get annoyed and not browse around your site.
 The object of article marketing is to get people exploring your site.
 If they wind up at a random article, they’ll just close the window and go back to what they were reading, instead of stumbling across your affiliate marketing links.

 Don’t ever forget about the signature or byline at the end of your article.
 This should include your name, of course, but also a link directly to your site’s homepage.
 You might also consider linking to a few related articles that are posted on your site.